danieljohnson18/mobile-flashcard-udacity/README.md

 Description.

 Mobile Flashcards is an app that helps you study.
 For each subject or category you are studying, you create a deck.
-Each deck (category) will contain questions (cards) you want to asnwer.
+Each deck (category) will contain questions (cards) you want to answer.

 The app comprises of "Decks" containing "Cards".
 Each deck you create will contain questions (cards) for a particular category (deck).
 For each card you create a question and an answer.